jayanthkoushik/alphanet/paper/sections/2_related.md

 and combine support vector machines (SVMs).
 In one method,[@2005.Singer.Tsochantaridis] SVMs are trained per object instance, and a hierarchical structure is required for combination in the datasets of interest.
-However, such a structure is typically not guaranteed nor provided in long-tailed datasets.
+However, such a structure is typically neither guaranteed nor provided in long-tailed datasets.
 Another SVM method uses regularized minimization to learn the coefficients necessary to combine patches from other classifiers.[@2012.Zisserman.Aytar]